biopragmatics/oquat/docs/invalids/prefix/ncbitaxon.md

-# TAXRANK
+# ncbitaxon: NCBI organismal classification

+This page summarize the different resources that reference `ncbitaxon` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 1 variants were found: ['NCBITaxon']
+1 variants on the standard prefix were found: ['NCBITaxon'].

-## `taxrank`
+## `taxrank`: Taxonomic rank vocabulary

-Identifiers for this prefix are given correctly in Taxonomic rank vocabulary.
+Identifiers for this prefix are given incorrectly correctly in `taxrank`.

 | external_xref                |   usages_count | usages                                                    |
 |------------------------------|----------------|-----------------------------------------------------------|